jmstacey/cfbackup/README.markdown

 Configuration
 -----------

+A sample configuration file named cfconfig.yml should have be placed in /etc if installed as a gem.
-CFBackup will look in the following places (in order) for the configuration file named cfconfig.yml
+CFBackup will look in the following places (in order) for the configuration file named cfconfig.yml:

 * Hidden in home directory (~/.cfbackup.yml)
 * Non-hidden in present working directory (./cfbackup.yml)